MerabetKhaled1/river-temperature-prediction/README.md

-# River Water Temperature Prediction using Boosting Algorithms
+# River Water Temperature Prediction and Signal Decomposition

+This repository provides implementations for predicting river water temperature using boosting algorithms in Python, along with MATLAB scripts for signal decomposition analysis of hydrological time series.

+The combination of machine learning models and signal decomposition techniques enables both accurate prediction and deeper understanding of the underlying dynamics in river temperature data.

+---

+## Python Models

-This repository includes Python implementations of four boosting algorithms to predict river water temperature:
+Python implementations of four boosting algorithms are included for river water temperature prediction:

-- AdaBoost
+- **AdaBoost**
-- CatBoost
+- **CatBoost**
-- LightGBM
+- **LightGBM**
-- XGBoost
+- **XGBoost**

-## Requirements
+### Requirements

 Install the dependencies using: